-As described in Note 2 to the consolidated financial statements, the Company's consolidated revenue was \$620 million for the year ended December 31, 2022.
+As described in Note 2 to the consolidated financial statements, the Company's total consolidated revenue was \$660.7 million for the year ended December 31, 2023.
 The Company recognizes revenue when the performance obligation is satisfied by transferring the promised good or service to the customer.
 For transaction-based services, revenue is generally recognized at a point-in-time when the services are delivered to the customer.
-For subscription-based services, revenue is generally recognized on a straight-line basis over the subscription term.
-For partner-based services, revenue is recognized at a point-in-time when the related performance-based criteria have been met.
+For subscription-based services, revenue is generated to third-party providers is recognized at a point-in-time when the related performance-based criteria have been met.
 Services can generally either be purchased on a stand-alone basis or bundled together as part of a package of services.
-Accordingly, a significant number of arrangements include multiple performance obligations.
-The transaction price is based on the contractual amounts and is allocated to each separate performance obligation based on the amount of consideration which the Company expects to be entitled in exchange for the services.
+Accordingly, a significant number of the Company's arrangements include multiple performance obligations.
+The transaction price is based on the contractual amounts and is allocated to each separate performance obligation based on the amount of consideration which management expects to be entitled in exchange for the services provided.

-The principal considerations for our determination that performing procedures relating to revenue recognition is a critical audit matter is the high degree of auditor effort in performing procedures related to revenue recognized.
-As described in the "Opinions on the Financial Statements and Internal Control over Financial Reporting" section, material weaknesses were identified related to this matter.
+The principal considerations for our determination that performing procedures relating to revenue recognition is a critical audit matter are (i) a high degree of auditor effort in performing procedures related to the Company's revenue recognition and (ii) as disclosed by management, material weaknesses existed during the year related to this matter.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to the revenue recognition process.
-These procedures also included, among others, evaluating the revenue recognized on a sample basis by obtaining and inspecting source documents, including invoices, customer contracts, proof of delivery, and cash receipts from customers, where applicable.
+These procedures included testing the effectiveness of controls relating to the revenue recognition process, including controls over the recording of revenue at the transaction price based on contractual amounts.
+These procedures also included, among others (i) testing the revenue recognized for a sample of revenue transactions by obtaining and inspecting source documents, such as purchase orders, invoices, customer contracts, proof of shipment, and subsequent payment receipts and (ii) testing source documents, such as purchase orders, such as purchase orders, such as purchase orders, such as purchase orders, not as purchase orders, such as purchase orders, not as purchase orders, invoices, customer contracts, proof of shipment, and subsequent payment receipts.